Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Background

 The decision regarding skipping computation of certain products is taken after considering both activation and weight, as such a decision taken after considering only either one may lead to the decision being incorrect.
 This method allows us to robustly skip many more computations than just zero-skipping paradigms. {

 } Current zero skipping algorithms operate on inputs and subsequent feature maps after application of ReLU activation function, which is basically f(X) = max (0, X).
 ReLU sets all negative pre-activations to exactly zero, so the neuron stops distinguishing between “slightly negative” and “very negative” inputs in that region.
-This can remove potentially useful contrast information (e.g., weak vs strong inhibition signals), which might reduce representational capacity compared with smooth or signed activations.
-Using Techniques like Ke initialization, batch normalization and residual connections keep activations from collapsing into the negative half line, due to which ReLU-based networks match smoother activations on many vision and language benchmarks.
-Leaky ReLU, PReLU, and ELU keep a small negative slope, so negative inputs are not completely discarded, and gradients remain nonzero for all inputs.
-These variants often show modest but consistent gains.
-Our algorithm performs pruning on further feature maps without being conditioned on having to use ReLU activation function as it is not dependent on having hard zeros to skip MAC operations.
+This can remove potentially useful contrast information (e.g. weak vs strong inhibition signals), which might reduce representational capacity compared with smooth or signed activations.
+Using Techniques like He initialization, batch normalization and residual connections keep activations from collapsing into the negative half line, due to which ReLU-based networks match smoother activations on many vision and language benchmarks.
+Leaky ReLU, PReLU, and ELU retain a small negative slope, so negative inputs are not completely discarded, and the gradient remains nonzero for all inputs.
+These variants often show modest but consistent gains. conv\_approx() performs pruning on further feature maps without being conditioned on having to use the ReLU activation function, as it is not dependent on having hard zeros to skip MAC operations.